-Asian shares advance after oil climbs back above $100
+Wall Street futures lower after oil climbs back above $100

-BANGKOK (AP) — Shares advanced in most Asian markets on Friday after Wall Street extended a rally into a third day and oil prices pushed past $105 per barrel.
+NEW YORK (AP) — Wall Street edged lower before the market opened on Friday following declines in Europe as oil prices hovered above $100 per barrel.

-Ukrainian President Volodymyr Zelenskyy called for more help for his country after days of bombardment of civilian sites in multiple cities over the past few days.
+S&P 500 futures fell 0.7% and the Dow industrials slipped 0.6% as investors weighed an intensifying war in Ukraine, rising interest rates and surging COVID-19 cases in China and Europe.

-The war, and plans for President Joe Biden to speak with Chinese President Xi Jinping later Friday were among the uncertainties overhanging markets.
+Ukrainian President Volodymyr Zelenskyy called for more help for his country after days of bombardment of civilian sites in multiple cities.

-The White House said the conversation will center on “managing the competition between our two countries as well as Russia’s war against Ukraine and other issues of mutual concern.”
+President Joe Biden on Friday will speak with Chinese President Xi Jinping about “managing the competition between our two countries as well as Russia’s war against Ukraine and other issues of mutual concern,” the White House said.

 Wrapping up a two-day meeting, the Bank of Japan opted to keep its monetary policy unchanged, with its benchmark interest rate at minus 0.1%.
 Japan’s central bank has been keeping interest rates ultra low and pumping tens of billions of dollars into the world’s third largest economy for years, trying to spur faster growth.